-Geoff Baker joined the music department as a Lecturer in 2005, having previously served here as a Leverhulme Research Fellow, and he is now a Reader.
+Geoff Baker is Director of the Institute of Musical Research and Reader in Musicology and Ethnomusicology.
+He joined the music department as a Lecturer in 2005, having previously served here as a Leverhulme Research Fellow.
 He studied modern languages at Oxford University and early music performance at the Utrecht Conservatorium and the Royal Academy of Music.
 Having gained experience as a performer of Renaissance and Baroque music, he went on to complete a PhD at Royal Holloway under the supervision of Dr Tess Knighton.

 He specialises in music in Latin America, and he has published extensively on colonial Peru.
 His book Imposing Harmony: Music and Society in Colonial Cuzco (Duke University Press, 2008) won the American Musicological Society’s Robert Stevenson Award in 2010.
 He co-edited Music and Urban Society in Colonial Latin America (Cambridge University Press, 2011) with Tess Knighton, and he has contributed essays to several journals and collected volumes.

 Geoff also works on Latin American popular music, and he has a particular interest in contemporary urban music, above all in Cuba.
 He has published a number of essays on rap and reggaetón in Havana, and his book Buena Vista in the Club: Rap, Reggaetón, and Revolution in Havana (Duke University Press, 2011) was published in the series Refiguring American Music.